SamJoan/zer0u/README.md

 My main goal when exploring this is to prevent Insecure Direct Object Reference (IDOR) vulnerabilities.
 This vulnerability type is very common and RLS has the potential to introduce an additional layer of defense in depth that can prevent exploitation if security measures on the applicaiton level fail.
-Also I have never used Ruby on Rails and I need to learn for work, two birds one stone :)

 # Overview

-The application has a [Document](app/models/document.rb) model, which stores information in the database related to invoices and bills.
+The application has a [Document](app/models/document.rb) model, which stores information in the database about invoices and bills.
 This is related to a [User](app/models/user.rb), which owns an arbitrary number of documents.
 User authentication is implemented using devise.

 Rersourceful routes are configured and the associated controller is present in the [document_controller.rb](app/controllers/documents_controller.rb) file.
-I created other routes for `document_insecure/show/:id`, which shows an insecure coding pattern which leads to IDOR:
+I created another routefor `document_insecure/show/:id`, which shows an insecure coding pattern which leads to IDOR:

 ```